• Skip to primary navigation

 3. Relative Cartesian Coordinate Method

-This is also a method for determining point location by typing the x and y coordinate values into the command line.
-But, all coordinate values in this method are relative to the previous point in one command.
+This method determines a point location by typing X and Y coordinate values into the command line.
+However, all coordinate values in this method are relative to the previous point in the same command.

-Format for writing coordinates in the Relative Cartesian method is: @x,y
+The format for entering Relative Cartesian coordinates is: @x,y

 4. Relative Polar Coordinate Method

-This method has a function to to determine the location of a point based on the distance and angle from the previous point.
-This method also cannot be used to determine the first point.
+This method determines a point location based on a distance and angle measured from the previous point.
+Like the Relative Cartesian Method, this method cannot be used to specify the first point.

-Format for writing coordinates in the Relative Polar method is: @distance<angle
+The format for entering Relative Polar coordinates is: @distance<angle

-• Angle : the angle value of the point to be created relative to the previous point.
+• Angle: The direction of the new point relative to the previous point.

 5. Direct Distance Entry Method

-This method allows you to determine the location of a point by entering the distance directly from the previous point.
+This method allows you to specify a point by entering a distance measured from the previous point.

 To use it, move the cursor away from the previous point in the desired direction, then type the desired distance and press Enter.
 For accurate results, use ORTHO or Polar Tracking.